Magnific7/Pizza-shop/README.md

 ## Author
-This application was made by a student in Moringa school called Magnific.
+This application was made by a student in Moringa school called UM Magnific.
 * email:mjones6944@gmail.com

 ## Setup/Installation Requirements